xtendui/xtendui/src/gatsby/markdown/components/overlay/option-css.md

 ## Card Preset

 Overlay's card preset is `.card-overlay`.
-This preset gives overlay's card default variant and size
+This preset gives overlay's card default variant and size, you can use it in combination with card's variants.

 <div class="table-scroll">